Empowering Health Care Professionals to Identify and Support Victims and Survivors of Gender-Based Violence

 » Thessaloniki – Larissa – Ioannina – Athens

-» April 2025 – March 2026
+» April 2025 – April 2026

 The CARE-POWER project is being implemented under the PREVENT program, with the implementing body being the Association for Research and Education in Clinical Skills.
 The program "Preventing gender-based violence and violence against children" (PREVENT) aims to prevent and combat gender-based violence and violence against children by supporting civil society organizations (CSOs) in Greece and Cyprus that are active in these fields, as well as by strengthening their knowledge, capabilities, and sustainability.
 PREVENT is co-funded by the European Union through the Citizens, Equality, Rights and Values (CERV) program, the Bodossaki Foundation, and the NGO Support Centre, with a total grant amount of €2.3 million.
 The PREVENT program is coordinated by the Bodossaki Foundation (Greece), in partnership with the NGO Support Centre (Cyprus).